mogu-lab/mogu-lab.github.io/pages/index.md

 <div class="row">
 <div markdown="1" class="col col-sm-6 about-box">

 Our goal is to enable **effective** and **responsible** uses of expressive (deep) machine learning models in **safety-critical** domains like precision healthcare, in which increasing amounts of data hold the potential to improve human lives.
-Our research is especially focused on developing methods to help us better **understand, predict and prevent suicide** and related behaviors.
+Our research especially focuses on developing methods to help us better **understand, predict and prevent suicide** and related behaviors.

 </div>
 <div class="col col-sm-6 about-box">